SvetlinZarev/coding-challenges/400 - 499/441 - Arranging Coins.md

 ### Binary Search

-If we mirror the staircse, we get a rectanle:
+If we mirror the staircase, we get a rectangle:

 ```text
 OOO